caufieldjh/awesome-bioie/README.md

 ## Research Overviews

+* [Clinical information extraction applications: A literature review](https://www.sciencedirect.com/science/article/pii/S1532046417302563) - a review of clinical IE papers published as of September 2016.
+From Mayo Clinic group (see below).
 * [Literature Based Discovery: Models, methods, and trends](https://www.sciencedirect.com/science/article/pii/S1532046417301909) - a review of Literature Based Discovery (LBD), or the philosophy that meaningful connections may be found between seemingly unrelated scientific literature.
   * For some historical context on LBD, see papers by University of Chicago's Don Swanson and Neil Smalheiser, including [_Undiscovered Public Knowledge_](https://www.jstor.org/stable/4307965) (paywalled) and [_Rediscovering Don Swanson: the Past, Present and Future of Literature-Based Discovery_](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5771422/).
 * [Mining Electronic Health Records (EHRs): A Survey](https://arxiv.org/abs/1702.03222) - a review of the methods and philosophy behind mining electronic health records, including using them for adverse event detection.
 See Table 2 for a list of relevant papers as of mid-2017.